LeakDetectAI/leakdetect-giveth-qf/README.md

 This introduces a new security paradigm:

-**Security under observation — not just correctness under execution.**
+**Security under observation, not just correctness under execution.**

 # Why This Matters Now